idelchi/envprof/README.md

 `envprof` is a CLI tool for managing named environment profiles in `YAML` or `TOML`.

-- Define multiple environment profiles in a single YAML or TOML file, with inheritance and dotenv support
+- Define multiple environment profiles in a single YAML or TOML file, with templating, inheritance and dotenv support
 - List profiles, write to `.env` files or export to the current shell, execute a command or spawn a subshell with the selected environment

 ## Installation

-For a quick installation, you can use the provided installation script:

 ```sh
 curl -sSL https://raw.githubusercontent.com/idelchi/envprof/refs/heads/main/install.sh | sh -s -- -d ~/.local/bin